Oral-History:IEEE Past Presidents

 Ivan Getting (1978) Getting spent part of his career at MIT, and part in industry, both with Raytheon and as president of the Aerospace Corporation.
 As IEEE President, he reached out to industry leaders so that they would understand the role and importance of IEEE as a professional society.

-Jerome Suran (1979) Suran retired after 30 years at GE, and then became a professor at U.C.
+Jerome Suran (1979) Suran retired after thirty years at GE, and then became a professor at U.C.
 Davis.
 As IEEE President, he tried to balance the somewhat divergent interests of US and non-US members.

 Charles "Bud" Eldon (1985) Eldon spent his career in production and manufacturing engineering at HP.
 As IEEE President, he reestablished a working relationship with the Popov Society, the electrical engineering society of the USSR.